census-instrumentation/opencensus-specs/tags/TagMap.md

 `TagTTL` is an integer that represents number of hops a tag can propagate.
 Anytime a sender serializes a tag, sends it over the wire and receiver unserializes the tag then the tag is considered to have travelled one hop.
 There could be one or more proxy(ies) between sender and receiver.
 Proxies are treated as transparent entities and they do not create additional hops.
+Every propagation implementation shoud support option `decrementTTL` (default set to true) that allows proxies to set it to false.

+**For now, ONLY special values (0 and -1) are supported.**

 #### Special Values
 - **NO_PROPAGATION (0)**: Tag with `TagTTL` value of zero is considered to have local scope and